SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.09_Towards_Controllable_Speech_Synthesis_in_the_Era_of_LLM_23P/Sec.02.md

 Unlike RNNs, which process sequential data frame by frame, CNNs process the entire sequence at once by applying filters across the input texts.
 This parallel approach enables faster training and inference, making CNN-based TTS particularly appealing for real-time and low-latency applications.
 Furthermore, by stacking multiple convolutional layers with varying kernel sizes or dilation rates, CNNs can capture both short-range and long-range dependencies, which are essential for natural-sounding speech synthesis.
-Deep Voice~\cite{arik2017deepvoice} is one of the first prominent CNN-based TTS models by Baidu, designed to generate mel-spectrograms directly from phoneme or character input.
+[Deep Voice [16]](../../Models/TTS0_System/2017.02.25_DeepVoice.md) is one of the first prominent CNN-based TTS models by Baidu, designed to generate mel-spectrograms directly from phoneme or character input.
 ParaNet~\cite{peng2020paranet} also utilizes a RNN model to achieve sequence-to-sequence mel-spectrogram generation.
 It uses a non-autoregressive architecture, which enables significantly faster inference by predicting multiple time steps simultaneously.